RRonniecool/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its input
+write a script that displays all users and the home directories sorted by users